-- Collaborating with healthcare colleagues to take an interprofessional approach to pain management and opioid stewardship that incorporates evidence-based nonopioid therapies and reduces the risks of abuse, misuse, and addiction. - Adopting communication and educational approaches to explain dosing instructions to patients in ways that avoid or reduce common problems that stem from opioid misuse or overuse. - Leading efforts to prevent diversion of controlled substances.13 - Working with other healthcare professionals, governmental agencies, and civic organizations to destignatize opioid use disorder and foster development of treatment programs.
+- Collaborating with healthcare colleagues to take an interprofessional approach to pain management and opioid stewardship that incorporates evidence-based non-opioid therapies and reduces the risks of abuse, misuse, and addiction. - Adopting communication and educational approaches to explain dosing instructions to

-- Using and advocating for the enhancement of state prescription drug monitoring programs. - Participating in public substance abuse education and prevention programs.
+- Leading efforts to prevent diversion of controlled substances. - Working with other healthcare professionals, governmental agencies, and civic organizations to destigmatize opioid use disorder and foster development of treatment programs. - Using and advocating for the enhancement of state prescription drug monitoring programs. - Participating in public substance abuse education and prevention programs.